replikativ/hasch/README.md

 # TODO
 - Decide whether we implement protocols (IMap,...) or for concrete type (PersistentHashMap), depending on what can be considered edn at runtime (immutability?).
 - Automate tests in js (with cljx?).
+- Nested collections are hashed with the supplied hash-fn before they contribute to the hash-value.
+This allows to form a peristent data-structure tree by breaking out collection values, so you can rehash top-level collections without pulling the whole value in memory.
+This is not tested yet, a git-like store could be implemented, e.g. in [geschichte](https://github.com/ghubber/konserve).
+This should be useful to build durable indexes also.
+But it might proof to need runtime tweaking, e.g. depending on value size.
 - Use test.check/double.check property based tests.
 - Profile for performance.